johbrust/simulink_gym/Readme.md

 The wrapper provides the necessary methods to create this derived environment without the user having to implement the TCP/IP communication.
 Similar to the usual Gym environment implementations, the user only has to define the action and observation/state space as well as the individual `reset` and `step` methods.

+> [!NOTE]
-> :grey_exclamation: Initializing an environment object takes a few seconds due to the starting of MATLAB in the background and the creation of the simulation object ([`SimulationInput` object](https://de.mathworks.com/help/simulink/slref/simulink.simulationinput-class.html)).
+> Initializing an environment object takes a few seconds due to the starting of MATLAB in the background and the creation of the simulation object ([`SimulationInput` object](https://de.mathworks.com/help/simulink/slref/simulink.simulationinput-class.html)).
 Also, the first `reset(...)` takes substantially longer than any consecutive `reset(...)`.

 ## Setup